Dental Grants

 • The CHIP Requirements which the recipient meets are granted dental care coverage sufficient to fill their surgical expenses.

-• EPSDT Benefits are provided by the states that cover the expanded Medicaid insurance for children.
+• EPSDT Benefits are provided by the states that cover the expanded Medicaid insurance for children, which is often a replacement for many charities that help with dental work.

 • A benchmark dental benefit package is under the Children’s Health Insurance Program (CHIP) program, an alternative to the dental package, which requires to have the CHIP Eligibility criteria.